Rifampicin: Use in biotechnology

 Rifampicin inhibits bacterial RNA polymerase, and is commonly used to inhibit the synthesis of host bacterial proteins during recombinant protein expression in bacteria.
 RNA encoding for the recombinant gene is usually transcribed from DNA by a viral T7 RNA polymerase, which is not affected by rifampicin.

 History

 In 1957, a soil sample from a pine forest on the French Riviera was brought for analysis to the Lepetit Pharmaceuticals research lab in Milan, Italy.
-There, a research group headed by Piero Sensi and Maria Teresa Timbal discovered a new bacterium.
-This new species produced a new class of molecules with antibiotic activity.
+There, a research group headed by Piero Sensi and Maria Teresa Timbal discovered a new bacterium, Nocardia mediterranei.
+Nocardia mediterranei produces a class of previously unknown molecules with antibiotic activity.
 Because Sensi, Timbal and the researchers were particularly fond of the French crime story Rififi (about a jewel heist and rival gangs), they decided to call these compounds rifamycins.
+Derivatives of one molecule, rifamycin B, which itself possess minimal antibiotic activity yielded several highly active antibiotics, one of the earliest which was used as a medicine being rifamycin SV, which was introduced in some countries for the parenteral and topical treatment of infections due to gram-positive bacteria and infections of the biliary tract.
 After two years of attempts to obtain more stable semisynthetic products, a new molecule with high efficacy and good tolerability was produced in 1965 and was named rifampicin.

 Rifampicin was first sold in Italy in 1968 and was approved by the FDA in 1971.